-One of my favourite musical periods of your history was your time with Robin McAuley.
-What?s the reason you?re not playing those songs at all on this tour?
+One of my favorite musical periods of your history was your time with Robin McAuley.
+What’s the reason you’re not playing those songs at all on this tour?

-It?s like McAuley, even though it still sounds like MSG, it?s a different project.
-When we did the McAuley Schenker thing I was looking for a partner to share responsibility with 50/50.
-It just happened that he started with an M. When I was looking at the name, ?what are we gonna do??, I was happy to discover that he starts with an M. I didn?t even care if he was in front of me or not.
-I just wanted to keep the name so we put him in front.
-But I want to keep that separate from what I?m doing.
-It was a different time, it was a different thing?
-I don?t even know how to explain it.
-There was a lot of other people involved with the song writing.
+It’s like McAuley.
+Even though it still sounds like MSG, it’s a different project.
+When we did the McAuley Schenker thing, I was looking for a partner to share responsibility with 50/50.
+It just happened that he started with an M. When I was looking at the name, “What are we gonna do?”, I was happy to discover that he starts with an M. I didn’t even care if he was in front of me or not.
+I just wanted to keep the name, so we put him in front.
+But I want to keep that separate from what I’m doing.
+It was a different time.
+It was a different thing?
+I don’t even know how to explain it.
+There were a lot of other people involved with the songwriting.

 Do you see that as a different band?

-Tell us something about ?Unlugged? album you did together with Robin?
+Tell us something about the UNPLUGGED album you did together with Robin McAuley?

 Have you heard anything from Robin lately?

-Well, I didn?t do it myself, it was a project that I was invited to with Bob Kulick, the brother of Bruce Kulick who used to be in Kiss.
-I don?t even know on what label it?s gonna be and under what name.
-I was just asked if I wanted to come down and do it and I was like ?oh yeah?.
+Well, I didn’t do it myself; it was a project that I was invited to with Bob Kulick, the brother of Bruce Kulick, who used to be in Kiss.
+I don’t even know what label it’s gonna be and under what name.
+I was just asked if I wanted to come down and do it, and I was like, “Oh yeah!”.

-Robin has a new project called Bleed, have you heard that one?
+Robin has a new band project called Bleed.
+Have you heard that one?

-I?m not on that one, no. He gave me a cd but I haven?t found the time to listen to it yet.
-I remember it?s a silver disc with ?Bleed? on it?
+I’m not on that one, no. He gave me a cd, but I haven’t found the time to listen to it yet.
+I remember it’s a silver disc with the text Bleed on it?

 That was great.
-That?s stuff that I?d like to do in the future, just go into the studio.
+That’s the stuff that I’d like to do in the future, just go into the studio.
 I only played lead guitar on that record.
 Mike asked me if I wanted to be a part of that.
-He told me that we was gonna be singing and that it would be cover versions and so on and I said like, ?yeah, do it?.
-I would just come in and he would play it and I would just play to it.
-It was so much fun, it was just to do whatever comes up in that moment.
+He told me that we were gonna be singing and that it would be cover versions and so on, and I said like, “Yeah, let’s do it!”.
+I would just come in, and he would play it, and I would just play to it.
+It was so much fun.
+It was just to do whatever comes up at that moment.
 It turned out to be really good.

-Yeah, I?m doing it in the end of December.
+Yeah, I’m doing it at the end of December.

 Which songs do you have on that album?

-I let Mike Varney choose them, because there?s so many songs.
-I don?t really wanna get into that.
-I prefer another person picking the songs and I don?t even wanna know what the songs are.
-I just wanna hear it and then do it, I don?t wanna be influenced or anything.
-I just wanna feel and get inspired by it and then add my stuff to it.
+I let Mike Varney choose them because there are so many songs.
+I don’t really want to get into that.
+I prefer another person picking the songs, and I don’t even want to know the songs.
+I just want to hear it and then do it.
+I don’t want to be influenced or anything.
+I just want to feel and get inspired by it and then add my stuff to it.
 I think that way it sounds fresher and more exciting.

-Then there?s one question that everybody asks: Throughout the history Michael Schenker Group has had so many lineups and you have said that the current lineup is your favourite one so far?
+Then there’s one question that everybody asks: Throughout history, Michael Schenker Group has had so many lineups, and you have said that the current lineup is your favorite one so far?

 Yeah, it is.
-Because it?s fun, it must be my favourite.
-I?m actually having fun being on stage with these guys.
-But then again it could be also my personal development, I don?t really know.
-In the past I had a lot of different musicians.
+Because it’s fun, it must be my favorite.
+I’m actually having fun being on stage with these guys.
+But then again, it could also be my personal development.
+I don’t really know.
+In the past, I had a lot of different musicians.
 I cannot afford to keep people on retainer.
-If you make a record and you tour a couple of months then the rest of the year, nothing happens and I have to pay the musicians, I can?t do that.
-So they look for different jobs and stuff like that and when I make the next album I find out if they?re still available or not.
-If they?re not, I have to find somebody else.
-I call Mike Varney and say I need another singer or I need another bass player or this or that and he has a whole box full of people.
-That?s how it goes, it?s nothing really personal or anything.
-Usually things change during a period of eight months, people have different commitments.
+If you make a record and you tour a couple of months then the rest of the year, nothing happens, and I have to pay the musicians, I can’t do that.
+So they look for different jobs and stuff like that, and when I make the next album, I find out if they’re still available or not.
+If they’re not, I have to find somebody else.
+I call Mike Varney and say I need another singer or I need another bass player or this or that, and he has a whole box full of people.
+That’s how it goes.
+It’s nothing really personal or anything.
+Usually, things change during a period of eight months.
+People have different commitments.

 That is already done?